A bound for the exterior product of $S$-units

 \section{Generalization of Schinzel's inequality, II}

 In this section we develop a combinatorial method which leads to an asymptotically sharp upper bound for the quantity $\mu_{L, N}$ defined in (\ref{reg95}).
-The bound we prove here applies when $L < N \le 2L$, and verifies the inequality (\ref{norm38}) in the statement of Theorem \ref{thmnorm1}.
+The bound we prove here applies when $L < N \le 2L$, and will be used to verify the inequality (\ref{norm38}) in the statement of Theorem \ref{thmnorm1}.

 We suppose throughout this section that

 is a collection of $L$ distinct subsets of $\{1, 2, \dots , N\}$ such that

 and